bem/bem-xjst/docs/en/4-data.md

 ```

-### <a name="user-defined"></a>User-defined fields
+### User-defined fields

-You can add any other data fields in order to later process them in the template body as you see fit..
+You can add any other data fields in order to later process them in the template body as you see fit.
 Example:
 ```js
 // BEMJSON
 {